-- Class participation: Students are expected to contribute to learning by asking questions and making relevant comments in class and on the class newsgroup.
-Quality is more important than quantity.
-Disruptive activity contributes negatively.
-Please make sure all disruptive devices are disabled while in class.
-If you have a good reason for wanting to be disturbed in class, please contact me to make the appropriate arrangements. - Project Reports: The sequence of three project reports serves to systematically document the project.
-Some details are outlined in the guide for Capstone project proposals (Reading 1).
+Project Reports: The sequence of three project reports serves to systematically document the project.
 Further details will follow in class.
-Students are strongly encouraged to continually seek feedback on their working drafts from their project advisors, Capstone instructor, academic advisors, and others. - Source code and demo: Well packaged and documented source code is an important component of the Capstone project.
+Students are strongly encouraged to continually seek feedback on their working drafts from their project advisors, Capstone instructor, academic advisors, and others.

+Source code and demo: Well packaged and documented source code is an important component of the Capstone project.
 The code will be evaluated on not only how well it functions but also on aspects such as clarity and elegance.
-The source code does not have to be released under any specific license (although a free software license1 is strongly recommended); however, no legal encumbrances (such as nondiscolsure agreements) will be entertained.
-All code must be submitted electronically (only) as outlined in the Submission Instructions section below. - Final Oral Presentation: Every student must make an oral presentation of his or her work on a date near the end of the semester.
+The source code does not have to be released under any specific license (although a free software license is strongly recommended); however, no legal encumbrances (such as nondiscolsure agreements) will be entertained.
+All code must be submitted electronically (only) as outlined in the Submission Instructions section below.

+Final Oral Presentation: Every student must make an oral presentation of his or her work on a date near the end of the semester.
 The date will be selected to ensure good attendance by department faculty and others, and will be announced in the first few weeks.
+The presentations are likely to be scheduled during the last week of classes, or finals week.
+If you have concerns in this regard, you must voice them early in the semester.